 1. Do not have facial waxing on any area that you are using retinol.
 Retinol must be discontinued for 6 weeks prior to waxing.
 It is very important to let your Clinical Esthetician or Dermatologist know you are using retinol before starting any skin treatment like peels, laser, IPL etc.

 2. Use only at night.
 Sunlight destroys the effectiveness of retinol.

 3. Start with the lowest percentage of Retinol.
 We recommend GM Collins Advanced Retinol.

-6. After using your first jar of retinol then increase your % to .5% Retinol.
-Our recommendations are either GMC Medicals 0.5% Retinol Cream or Skinceuticals Retinol 0.5.
+7. After using your first jar of retinol then increase your % to .3% Retinol.
+Our recommendation is Skinceuticals Retinol 0.3.
 When you start this higher % begin with only twice a week the first week and continue to increase usage as above.

-7. After your first bottle of 0.5% retinol you can increase to 1%.
-Our recommendation is GMC Medicals 1.0% Retinol Cream .
-You may not need to increase to a 1% Retinol.
-You may find it hard to achieve nightly use of a .5% formulation and therefore staying with a .5% is the best choice for your skin type.
+8. After your first bottle of 0.3% retinol you can increase to .5%.
+Our recommendation is Skinceuticals Retinol .5 .
+You may not need to increase to a .5% Retinol.
+You may find it hard to achieve nightly use of a .3% formulation and therefore staying with a .3% is the best choice for your skin type.
 After succesffuly using .5% retinol you can then increase to 1.0%.
 Our recommendation is Skinceuticals Retinol 1.0.

-8.If you have dry, dehydrated skin you will need a moisturizer applied on top of your retinol product.
+9.If you have dry, dehydrated skin you will need a moisturizer applied on top of your retinol product.
 Most skin types will benefit from an additional moisturizer.
 Our top recommendation is Skinceuticals Triple Lipid Repair.

-9. Be sure to know what you applying on top of your retinol cream.
+10. Be sure to know what you are applying on top of your retinol cream.
 Do not apply creams or treatments that contain or AHA’s, Salicylic Acid or Benzoyl Peroxide.